A Comprehensive Guide to Digital Accessibility for Local Government

 To help local governments understand and comply with WCAG, CivicPlus offers a variety of accessibility remediation services and solutions.

-CivicPlus’ website designers and content managers work with all clients to launch website redesigns that comply with WCAG A and AA guidelines.
+CivicPlus’ website designers and content managers work with all customers to launch website redesigns that comply with WCAG A and AA guidelines.
 It is after the website launch, however, that your content management team—whether it be a team of one or 100—must be confident in the best practices required to maintain ADA compliance.
-To ensure your team understands the fundamentals of WCAG A and AA and how to build and manage content that can be consumable by citizens using assistive technology, CivicPlus offers on-site or virtual accessibility training.
+To ensure your team understands the fundamentals of WCAG A and AA and how to build and manage content that can be consumable by residents using assistive technology, CivicPlus offers on-site or virtual accessibility training.

 Local Government Website Audit

 If elevating your existing website and your maintenance strategy to meet ADA compliance requirements feels overwhelming, start with a strategic accessibility audit from our knowledgeable staff.
-A digital compliance expert will review your existing digital content and provide not only a report of findings but an actionable plan to help you meet ADA compliance and your citizen engagement goals moving forward.
+A digital compliance expert will review your existing digital content and provide not only a report of findings but an actionable plan to help you meet ADA compliance and your resident engagement goals moving forward.
 Our process begins with a strategic discussion with your digital content management leaders to understand your compliance needs and discuss a scope for the audit.
-When coupled with on-site or virtual training, you will have the tools and knowledge needed to maintain a compliant website for your citizens and future-proof your compliance strategy.
+When coupled with on-site or virtual training, you will have the tools and knowledge needed to maintain a compliant website for your residents and future-proof your compliance strategy.

 To mitigate your risk of fines and legal fees and ensure your vital public records are accessible by call, CivicPlus will convert your PDF files to screen reader compliant PDF/A or HTML content.